An Improved Kernel and Parameterized Algorithm for Almost Induced Matching: Introduction

 \rule{\linewidth}{0.2mm} \textsc{Almost Induced Matching}\\ \textbf{Instance:} A graph $G=(V,E)$ and an integer $k$.\\ \textbf{Question:} Is there a vertex subset $S\subseteq V$ of size at most $k$ whose deletion makes the graph an induced matching?\\ \rule{\linewidth}{0.2mm}

 \textsc{Almost Induced Matching} becomes FPT when we take the size $k$ of the deletion set as the parameter.
-Xiao and Kou \cite{xiao2020parameterized} showed that \textsc{Almost Induced Matching} can be solved in $O^*(1.7485^k)$.
+Xiao and Kou \cite{xiao2016almost,xiao2020parameterized} showed that \textsc{Almost Induced Matching} can be solved in $O^*(1.7485^k)$.
 The same running time bound was also achieved in \cite{kumar2020deletion} recently.
 In terms of kernelization, Moser and Thilikos \cite{moser2009parameterizedregular} provided a kernel of $O(k^3)$ vertices.
 Then, Mathieson and Szeider \cite{mathieson2012editing} improved the result to $O(k^2)$.
-Last, Xiao and Kou \cite{xiao2020parameterized} obtained the first linear-vertex kernel of $7k$ vertices for this problem.
-In this paper, we first give an $O^*(1.6957^k)$-time and polynomial-space algorithm for \textsc{Almost Induced Matching} and then improve the kernel size to $6k$ vertices.
+Last, Xiao and Kou \cite{xiao2016almost,xiao2020parameterized} obtained the first linear-vertex kernel of $7k$ vertices for this problem.
+In this paper, we first improve the kernel size to $6k$ vertices, and then give an $O^*(1.6765^k)$-time and polynomial-space algorithm for \textsc{Almost Induced Matching}.

-Our parameterized algorithm is a branch-and-search algorithm that adopts the framework of the algorithm in the previous paper \cite{xiao2020parameterized}.
-We first handle vertices with degrees of 1 and 2, followed by those with degree at least 5.
-The different part is that we use refined rules to deal with degree-3 and degree-4 vertices, which can avoid the previous bottleneck.
-As for kernelization, the main technique in this paper is a variant of the crown decomposition.
+For kernelization, the main technique in this paper is a variant of the crown decomposition.
 We find a maximal 3-path packing $\mathcal{P}$ in the graph, partition the vertex set into two parts $V(\mathcal{P})$ and $Q=V\setminus V(\mathcal{P})$, and reduce the number of the size-1 connected components of $G[Q]$ to at most $k$.
 The size-2 components in $G[Q]$ can be reduced to at most $k$ by using the new ``AIM crown decomposition" technique.
 Note that each connected component of $G[Q]$ has a size of at most $2$.
 The size of $\mathcal {P }$ is at most $k$ since at least one vertex must be deleted from each $3$-path.
 In the worst case scenario, when there are $k$ 3-paths in $\mathcal{P}$, $k$ size-2 components, and $k$ size-1 components in $G[Q]$, the graph has at most $3k + 2k + k = 6k$ vertices.

+Our parameterized algorithm is a branch-and-search algorithm.
+We first handle vertices with degrees of 1 and 2, followed by those with degree at least 5.
+Next, we only need to deal with degree-3 and degree-4 vertices.
+The different part from previous algorithms is as follows.
+We use refined rules to deal with degree-2, degree-3, and degree-4 vertices by carefully checking the local structures.
+Therefore, we can avoid previous bottlenecks.